keepthrifty/keepthrifty.github.io/_posts/2016-12-05-money-mistakes-financial-compass.md

 tags: [how we money]
 ---

 Just a couple years ago though, we were wasting thousands of dollars every year and had no idea how to make things better.
 Now, we're riding a financial high; our spending is at an all-time low and our net worth is up 25% over the last twelve months.
-What changed that allowed us to get where we're at today?
+What changed?
+What allowed us to get where we're at today?

 For the answer, you'll have to suffer through a bit of back story...